Pocket Knitting Calculator

 • Hem: Folded hem needs extra height

-• Bias binding: Extra needed in both width/height
+• Bias Binding: Extra needed in both width and height

-Authority Note: If you don't add allowance in these finishing techniques, the pocket will feel "shrunk" in final size after finishing.
+Note: If you don't add allowance for these finishing techniques, the pocket will feel shrunk in final size after finishing.

 Gauge (Stitches per 10cm)